Non-original photos and images used on this site

 The "new & improved" lifestyle center often had a substantially smaller footprint than a standard mall and was configured so shoppers could (supposedly) park directly in front of a particular store.
 Heaven help it if one had to actually walk any distance while shopping!

 In the brave new -new millennium- world, nobody has the time to walk, peruse or people watch, as they would have done years before.
 Now it is rush, rush, rush!
-In other words, get in the store, buy whatever and hurry off to some other appointment or obligation, all the while driving and chatting (simultaneously) on a smart phone.
+In other words, get in the store, buy whatever and hurry off to some other appointment or obligation, all the while driving and texting (simultaneously) on a smart phone.

 Due to its compact footprint and lack of a heated and cooled common area, the lifestyle center cost less to build and operate.
 It supposedly produced higher sales per-square-foot figures than the traditional mall...although one wouldn't be able to tell by the prices of the merchandise!